actions/actions-runner-controller/README.md

 ### Deploying using PAT Authentication

-Personal Acess Token can be used to register a self-hosted runner by *actions-runner-controller*.
+Personal Access Tokens can be used to register a self-hosted runner by *actions-runner-controller*.

 Log-in to a GitHub account that has `admin` privileges for the repository, and [create a personal access token](https://github.com/settings/tokens/new) with the appropriate scopes listed below: